Skip to main content

 • There's no ill intent behind this question, the Japanese raiders are just checking up on you and they will help explain what you did wrong if you caused the wipe.

-• Abandoning duties are done by either calling for last (次のラストです) or by voting to abandon.
+• Abandoning duties are done by either calling for last (次のラストです) or by silently voting to abandon.

 • Ragequitting (suddenly leaving without saying anything) is considered rude and will get you blacklisted across the datacenter.